wp-plugins/simple-e-commerce-shopping-cart/SimpleEcommCart/readme.txt

 First deactivate the SimpleEcommCart plugin if you are using it

-1. Unzip and Upload the folder SimpleEcommCart.zip to the '/wp-content/plugins/' directory
+1. Unzip the downloaded zip file which will be called simple-e-commerce-shopping-cart.
+2. Get inside the simple-e-commerce-shopping-cart folder and you will see a folder called SimpleEcommCart.
+   Create a zip file for the SimpleEcommCart ( call it SimpleEcommCart.zip ).
+   You can upload this folder into your '/wp-content/plugins/' directory using the installed plugin interface.

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings menu and configure General settings, Email and currency etc.
 4. Go to the Add/Edit Products page and add your product details to the database.